Characterization of pseudo-effective vector bundles by singular Hermitian metrics: Proof of Theorem and Corollary

 Next, we treat big vector bundles. \begin{cor} Let $X$ be a smooth projective $n$-dimensional variety and $E$ be a holomorphic vector bundle of rank $r$ on $X$.
-The following are equivalent. \begin{enumerate} \item[(A)] $E$ is big.
+The followings are equivalent. \begin{enumerate} \item[(A)] $E$ is big.

-\item[(B)] There exist $k \in \mathbb{N}_{>0}$, an ample line bundle $A$ and a proper Zariski closed set $Z \subset X$ such that $\Sym^{k}(E) \otimes A^{-1}$ has a Griffiths semipositive singular Hermitian metric $h$ and $h$ is smooth outside $Z$.
+\item[(B)] There exist $k \in \mathbb{N}_{>0}$, an ample line bundle $A$, and a proper Zariski closed set $Z \subset X$, such that $\Sym^{k}(E) \otimes A^{-1}$ has a Griffiths semipositive singular Hermitian metric $h$ and $h$ is smooth outside $Z$.

-\item[(C)] There exist an ample line bundle $A$ and $k \in \mathbb{N}_{>0}$ such that $\Sym^{k}(E) \otimes A^{-1}$ has a Griffiths semipositive singular Hermitian metric $h$.
+\item[(C)] There exist an ample line bundle $A$ and $k \in \mathbb{N}_{>0}$, such that $\Sym^{k}(E) \otimes A^{-1}$ has a Griffiths semipositive singular Hermitian metric.

 \end{enumerate} \end{cor}